leonvanbokhorst/friction-reasoning/docs/pushback_ai/01_synthetic_pipeline.md

 ## Next Phase Preview

 With the synthetic pipeline humming, we turned to sculpting each agent’s voice—dialing sarcasm, drama, and contrarian energy through prompt templates.
+Head to `02_prompt_design.md` for the persona prompt playbook.